joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 and **FileHelpers** ([reference](https://github.com/joelverhagen/NCsvPerf/pull/38#issue-705928485)).
 Thanks Mark Pflug for this investigation.

-Also, a previous version of this post was using .NET Core 3.1.
-It looks like .NET 5 gives a measurable improvement on all implementations, averaging about **a 10% reduction in runtime** on average.
+Also, a previous version of this post was using .NET Core 3.1. .NET 5 gave a measurable improvement on all implementations, averaging about **a 10% reduction in runtime**.
+Then, when we moved the benchmarks from .NET 5 to .NET 6 preview, we got another **4% reduction in runtime** on average.
 Nice work .NET team!

 Most shockingly, my **HomeGrown** implementation is not the worst.
-And the [code is beautiful](https://github.com/joelverhagen/NCsvPerf/blob/8fa762676711dc065a2d0401683828e1b087e095/NCsvPerf/HomeGrown/CsvUtility.cs#L39) 😭 (as a father says to his ugly kid).
+And the [code is beautiful](https://github.com/joelverhagen/NCsvPerf/blob/main/NCsvPerf/HomeGrown/CsvUtility.cs#L39) 😭 (as a father says to his ugly kid).
 In fact, it looks to be a very average implementation.
 So proud.

 ## I'm talking smack?